- Track your orders

 • All citations used have been published within the last 10 years

-Successful applicants will need to register (and pay the associated registration fee) if they wish to attend the NZVNA Conference.
+Successful applicants will need to register (and pay the associated registration fee) to attend the NZVNA Conference.
+Attendance is required for a poster to be presented.

 Posters should be printed in landscape A0 (1189mm x 841mm), plus approx. 10-15 A4 copies of poster summary (abstract) for delegates to take away (submitter to provide at their cost).

-You will be responsible for submitting the poster to the conference venue by the deadline date Friday 31st May, 2019 (address provided to those whose abstracts are accepted).
+You will be responsible for ensuring your poster is at the conference (bring it with you).
 Posters will not be mailed back to authors at the end of the conference.
-Should you attend, you are welcome to collect your poster at the end of the conference.
+You are welcome to collect your poster at the end of the conference.

-At this time, we are limiting research presentation to just that of a poster on display (with Q+A time during morning tea).
+At this time, we are limiting research presentation to just that of a poster on display.
 We hope to include oral presentations in the future, as interest increases.

 For researchers new to abstract submission, we have included some brief guidelines below.
 For researchers new to poster submission, we have included a template as a guideline.